About the Award

 Nomination Guidelines

-• Nominated projects must have been substantially completed in the two-year period preceding the nomination deadline.
+- Nominated projects must have been substantially completed in the two-year period preceding the nomination deadline.
+For projects involving land protection, projects are not eligible for consideration unless title has passed into conservation ownership before the nomination deadline.